 Architect Malcolm Fraser spoke at the Housekeeping Scoland convention in Glasgow on Saturday 7 October on a programme for housing renewal.
-The following piece is based on that speech, fleshing out the case for tackling the “overlapping omni-crises” in housing
+Watch the video of his speech below , and read the piece below based on that speech, fleshing out the case for tackling the “overlapping omni-crises” in housing

 THE much-decried Housing Crisis can be seen as a series of overlapping omni-crises, all characterised by a central, systemic failure that we’ve deepened by quick-fixes – as the sage said the biggest mistake we make is in trying to fix things before we’ve understood what’s wrong with them.
 Here’s my attempt to understand our key failures and propose a programme of reform.